I am sure that you will agree that feeling lonely sucks. And feeling lonely while solo travelling sucks even more.

-Take time to relax
+7. Take time to relax

 There can be a tendency amongst travellers to jump from place to place in a quest to cram in as much as possible.
 I know that I am certainly guilty of this.
 If you are not in the right frame of mind, this constant motion can be exhausting.

 The caffeine, downtime and being amongst other people will revive your spirit.
 And you never know … you may strike up a conversation with someone there.

-Embrace your inner shutterbug
+11. Embrace your inner shutterbug

 I love photography and am rarely without some form of camera, be it my brute of a DSLR or sleek iPhone.
 I find capturing images to be enormously therapeutic, and this creative process distracts me from any negative thoughts I may be having.